Tamar Brooks is a Chicago-based actor, playwright, and poet.

 • Playing myriad roles in Stories with Cunning Folk Theatre at the Athenaeum Center, May 27th-31st

-• New posts on Substack (poems, videos, and more) every Monday and Thursday
+• New content on Substack (poems, videos, musings, and more) every Thursday

 <- Click the graphics for details!